jdferreira/data-processing-book/en/module8.md

 		if re.search(reg_expr, ???):
 			print ('The enzyme ' + enzyme_id + ' matches the expression ' + reg_expr)
 ```

 Again, run the code, observe the output that should present 22 matches.

-4. Change the regular expression in the Python script in order to find other matches:
+4. Refresh your memory on the usage of [regular expressions](https://pythonforbiologists.com/regular-expressions/) to change the regular expression in the previous Python script in order to find following matches:

     a.
 The 13 sequences where the first two aminoacids are a alanines or a methionine.